711299244/AFIFA-KHALED/Experience and suggestions about this class/read.md

-This class was was very helpful
+This class  was very helpful
 ##   I have suggestions
  ##  frist about the schedule
 I hope it will be more than 10 weeks.